-Joseph Stalin (18 December 1878 - 5 March 1953) Stalin was absolute ruler of the Soviet Union from 1924 to his death in 1953.
-Stalin presided over the industrialisation of Soviet economy and was the supreme war leader during the Second World War.
+Joseph Stalin (18 December 1878 - 5 March 1953) Stalin was absolute ruler of the Soviet Union from 1924 until his death in 1953.
+Stalin presided over the industrialisation of the Soviet economy and was the supreme war leader during the Second World War.
 In consolidating his absolute power, he ordered many ‘purges’ in which people in positions of power were executed or sent to gulags.
 Stalin was also instrumental in the formation of the Cold War and annexation of Eastern European countries after the end of WWII.

 Short Bio – Joseph Stalin

-Stalin was born Ioseb Besarionis dze Jughashvili on 18 December 1878 but later adopted the name of Stalin – which in Russia means man of steel.
+Stalin was born, Ioseb Besarionis dze Jughashvili, on 18 December 1878 but later adopted the name of Stalin – which in Russia means man of steel.

-Stalin frequently clashed with Leon Trotsky and Stalin advocated harsh measures to ensure discipline and loyalty.
+During the early days of the Russian Revolution, Stalin frequently clashed with Leon Trotsky and Stalin advocated harsh measures to ensure discipline and loyalty.

 In 1922, Lenin fell ill and Stalin became one of the main links between Lenin and the outside world.
 Lenin became increasingly distrustful of Stalin, disliking his arrogance and love of power.
-In Lenin’s testimony he wanted Stalin removed from power.
-However, with great skill Stalin formed alliance’s with other key Communist party members, He outmanoeuvred Trotsky and had him expelled from the Soviet Union.
+In Lenin’s testimony, he wanted Stalin removed from power.
+However, with great skill Stalin formed an alliance’s with other key Communist party members, He outmanoeuvred Trotsky and had him expelled from the Soviet Union.